Anatousoum/Customer-Lifetime-Value-Analysis/README.md

 Business purpose: Determine which client respond to offer proposed by the company and allow a segmented marketing

-Softare used : R , Tableau and Tableau Prep
+Software used : R , Tableau and Tableau Prep